 NEAS opens a warehouse and showroom in Kenansville, NC.
 The facility provides convenient access to parts and supplies as well as building and equipment support to hog producers throughout North Carolina and South Carolina.

 Northeast Agri Systems opens a parts and service outlet in New Church, VA to serve poultry producers in the Southern Region of the Delmarva Peninsula.
 The facility provides convenient access to parts and supplies and provides equipment support to customers.

-NEAS became a distributor for Alaso, a cage manufacturer located in Lakeland Florida.
-NEAS consulted with Alaso to develop the Flexx system, a system for egg production that can be used as a standard cage, an enriched cage or as a cage-free system.
+Northeast Agri Systems becomes a distributor for Alaso, a cage manufacturer located in Lakeland Florida.
+Northeast Agri Systems consults with Alaso to develop the Flexx system, a system for egg production that can be used as a standard cage, an enriched cage, or as a cage-free system.